valliammai95/vivriti_assigment/README.md

   * Note: The driver is placed inside the VivTest\BrowserDriver folder

 ## To Run
-Right Click the \VivTest\src\main\java\main\driver.java file and select 'Run as' -> 'Java Application'using eclipse ide.
+Right Click the \VivTest\src\main\java\main\driver.java file and select 'Run as' -> 'Java Application' using eclipse ide.

 ## On Completion